Interdisciplinary lecture series

-The lecture series "AI in Science and Society" will take place for the first time in the coming summer semester.
-The lecture is a component of the future minor "AI as a major minor" (AIM@LMU) and is open to all LMU students.
+The lecture series "AI in Science and Society" is a component of the future minor "AI as a major minor" (AIM@LMU) and is open to all LMU students.

 In October 2021, the program „AIM@LMU - Künstliche Intelligenz als Nebenfach an der LMU“ was approved as part of the federal and state funding initiative „Künstliche Intelligenz in der Hochschulbildung“.
 The aim of the program is to design a broad, interdisciplinary range of courses in the field of artificial intelligence for as many courses of study at the LMU as possible.
 Students from a wide range of disciplines should be given the opportunity to supplement their primary field of study with a customized AI training.
 The interdisciplinary lecture series "AI in Science and Society" aims to highlight the social relevance of AI and the importance of AI for different scientific fields.